Africana Studies

 AFR 333 Seminar: Writing Blackness- A Calderwood Seminar in Writing for the Public Sphere (4 Credits)

-Learn how to bring your expertise in black history and culture into the public sphere.
+Learn how to bring expertise in black history and culture into the public sphere.
 This Calderwood Seminar challenges students in an intimate workshop setting to grow as writers.
-Throughout the semester, students will build a writing portfolio that might include op-eds, book reviews, journal article reviews, coverage of public talks, movie reviews, and interviews with Africana studies scholars.
-Classes will include collaborative editing workshops, guest lectures from expert writers, and activities to build a strong writing foundation.
-You have learned how to write for college, now learn how to write for life.
+Throughout the semester, students build a writing portfolio that might include op-eds, book reviews, journal article reviews, coverage of public talks, movie reviews and interviews with Africana studies scholars.
+Students have learned how to write for college; in this course students learn how to write for life.
 Prerequisite: At least one course in Africana studies.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and Seniors only.
 Instructor permission required.
 WI {H}{L}

 Fall, Spring, Variable